monyratha/ip-location-lookup-tool/README.md

 5. Open `http://localhost:8080` (or the port set in `.env`) in your browser.

 Processed files are saved under `results/` and cached IP data is stored in the database defined by `DB_FILE`.

+## MySQL Processing

+The **MySQL Table Processing** section on the homepage allows you to connect to one or more MySQL databases.
+Provide the connection details (host, port, user, password, database, table and the column containing IP addresses) and the app will download the IPs, look up their locations and save a CSV file for each table under `results/`.

 ## Cached Data